DominatorVbN/GradientGraphView/readme.md

 > CocoaPods 1.1.0+ is required to build GradientGraphView.

-To integrate SnapKit into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate GradientGraphView into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'